danielholbling/hamster-wars-frontend/README.md

-# hamster-wars-frontend
+# Hamster Wars (frontend)
-A frontend for the hamster wars backend
+Continuation on the API assignment from earlier this spring